zama-ai/concrete-ml/use_case_examples/cifar/README.md

 # CIFAR-10 and CIFAR-100 Classification with FHE

 This repository provides resources and documentation on different use-cases for classifying CIFAR-10 and CIFAR-100 images using Fully Homomorphic Encryption (FHE).
-Each use-case demonstrates different techniques and adaptations to work within the constraints of FHE.
+Each use-case demonstrates different techniques and adaptations to work within the constraints of FHE.Notably, a fine-tuning from a public pre-trained model, a training from scratch using quantization aware traiing (QAT) and finally a hybrid approach where only a subset of the model is done in FHE.

 ## Table of Contents